 This project monitors fundamental parameters that characterize the variable physical, nutrient, and chlorophyll conditions of the Gulf of Alaska shelf and especially the ACC and thus has potential applications to the management of a variety of marine resources.
-These data are presently being used in an Alaska Sea Grant funded project to assess the Kodiak Island King Crab recruitment processes (G. Kruse, PI).
+For example, these data were used in an Alaska Sea Grant funded project to assess Kodiak Island King Crab recruitment processes (G. Kruse, PI).
 We add that we were originally invited by the EVOSTC to submit proposals to maintain GAK 1 at the beginning of restoration and recovery efforts in the late 1990s.
 The continuation of this effort was also urged by representatives of USGS-BRD, ADF&G, NOAA-NMFS, and several public community stakeholders during the establishment of the Gulf Ecosystem Monitoring Program.
 Over the years we have fielded numerous requests for data (or questions pertaining to it) from scientists, commercial and charter fishermen, and economic advisors to the seafood processing industry.
-(The latter were primarily interested in climate change issues that could influence investment strategies.)
+(The latter were primarily interested in climate change issues that could influence investment strategies.).
+We note that the cooling trend that began in 2006-07 represents a natural experiment that, if maintained, may have broad marine ecological implications for the GOA and particularly, for the over-wintering success of age-0 herring.